apache/nuttx/tools/README.txt

   native toolchain.
 That generates Windows native paths in the dependency file.
 But the mkwindeps.sh uses cnvwindeps.c to convert the Windows paths to POSIX paths.
-This adds some time to the Windows dependency generation but is generally th best option available for that mixed environment of Cygwin with a native Windows GCC toolchain.
+This adds some time to the Windows dependency generation but is generally the best option available for that mixed environment of Cygwin with a native Windows GCC toolchain.

   mkdeps.c generates mkdeps (on Linux) or mkdeps.exe (on Windows).
-  However, this verison is still under-development.
+  However, this version is still under-development.
 It works well in the all POSIX environment or in the all Windows environment but also does not work well in mixed POSIX environment with a Windows toolchain.
   In that case, there are still issues with the conversion of things like